 18. Bank Owned/REO

 This niche includes the properties owned by banks after a foreclosure auction.
 REO stands for “real estate owned,” the name for the section of a bank’s balance sheet where these properties are listed.
 Typically banks make money from interest on loans and not from real estate.
 So, they will often list the properties at more aggressive prices to sell them quickly.
 You’ll usually find these properties through special REO listing agents and on the MLS (multiple listing service).
 Although there are always bank owned properties, the strength of the niche is cyclical depending on how many properties banks have in inventory.
+You’ll want to also have a clear plan to finance REO properties so that you can move quickly when an opportunity arrises.

 Bankruptcy is a legal process for individuals or businesses with financial difficulties.
 It allows them to either eliminate (Chapter 7 for individuals) or repay (Chapter 13 for individuals) their obligations using the protection of a federal bankruptcy court.
 This is a real estate investing niche because sometimes the individuals or businesses in bankruptcy need to sell their properties.
 Occasionally you can buy these bankruptcy properties at very attractive prices.